knelli2/spectre/docs/Installation/Installation.md

    Singularity instructions on setting up additional [bind points](https://sylabs.io/guides/3.7/user-guide/bind_paths_and_mounts.html) (version 3.7.
 For other versions, see the [docs](https://sylabs.io/docs/)).
    Once inside the WORKDIR, clone SpECTRE into `WORKDIR/SPECTRE_ROOT`.
+(Note:
+   This is only if you want to use your own cloned version of SpECTRE that lives on your filesystem.
+The container comes with a cloned version already located at `/work/spectre` inside the container)
 3. Run `sudo singularity build spectre.img
    docker://sxscollaboration/spectrebuildenv:latest`.